 1899.
 William B. Clark issued report on State roads.

 1899, Jan.
-Baltimore Municipal Art Society formed.
+Baltimore Municipal Art Society formed to beautify public buildings, streets, and open spaces.

 1899, Dec.
 1. Maryland Federation of Women's Clubs organized at Baltimore.